Constraining the weights of Stokes Polytopes using BCFW recursions for Phi^4: Abstract

 \section{Abstract}

 The relationship between certain geometric objects called polytopes and scattering amplitudes has revealed deep structures in QFTs.
-It has been developed in great depth at tree and loop-level for $\mathcal{N}=4~\text{SYM}$ theory and has been extended to the scalar $\phi^3$ and $\phi^4$ theories at tree-level.
+It has been developed in great depth at the tree- and loop-level amplitudes in $\mathcal{N}=4~\text{SYM}$ theory and has been extended to the scalar $\phi^3$ and $\phi^4$ theories at tree-level.
 In this paper, we use the generalized BCFW recursion relations for massless planar $\phi^4$ theory to constrain the weights of a class of geometric objects called Stokes polytopes, which manifest in the geometric formulation of $\phi^4$ amplitudes.
-We compute the weights of $n=8$ and $n=10$ Stokes polytopes corresponding to eight- and ten-point amplitudes respectively.
-We generalize our results to higher-point amplitudes and show that in general the weights of an $n$-dimensional Stokes polytopes is fixed precisely in terms of lower-point weights, by the BCFW recursion relations.
+We see that the weights of the Stokes polytopes are intricately tied to the boundary terms in $\phi^4$ theories.
+We compute the weights of $N=1,2$, and $3$ dimensional Stokes polytopes corresponding to six-, eight- and ten-point amplitudes respectively.
+We generalize our results to higher-point amplitudes and show that the generalized BCFW recursions uniquely fix the weights for an $n$-point amplitude.

 \rule{15cm}{0.1em}